What is Kebony?

 “Kebony’s technology is fully compliant with EU Timber Legislation, and its environmental credentials have been proven by environmental consulting firm Bergfald & Co which demonstrated that Kebony has a substantially lower carbon footprint than its tropical hardwood equivalents.”

-Kebony is undeniably expensive (as Adrian will admit!), but with TOG, my mission was to produce the best kitchen knives in the world, not the cheapest.
+Kebony is undeniably expensive (as Adrian will admit!), but with TOG, my mission was to produce the best kitchen knives, not the cheapest.

 By Bert Beagley-Brown